 After graduating with an MChem degree from Durham University in 2008, Anna began a PhD in Chemistry with Professor David Smith at the University of York on self-assembling dendrons with applications in gene delivery which included a research visit at the University of Illinois.
 From 2012, she worked as a post-doctoral research associate with Professor Andy Wilson at the University of Leeds for 2 years on the development of novel inhibitors of protein-protein interactions.
-She then carried out a post-doc at Imperial College with Ed Tate for one year until the start of her JRF position in October 2015.
+She then carried out a post-doc at Imperial College with Professor Ed Tate for one year before starting a Junior Research Fellowship at Imperial in October 2015.